sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="gcMarkAllMessagesAsDelivered"></a>
 # **gcMarkAllMessagesAsDelivered**
-> InlineResponse20050 gcMarkAllMessagesAsDelivered(channelUrl, apiToken, gcMarkAllMessagesAsDeliveredData)
+> GcMarkAllMessagesAsDeliveredResponse gcMarkAllMessagesAsDelivered(channelUrl, apiToken, gcMarkAllMessagesAsDeliveredData)

 Mark all messages as delivered